 Ladies and gentlemen, I proudly present to you the king of the American Holiday table, the centerpiece of nearly every family gathering in the United States for the months of November and December, the prince of poultry, the roast turkey.
 As promised, I’m kicking off the Holidays with a focus on the foods of the season, and there’s simply no better place to start than with with this, the noblest of all domestic foul.

 The turkey is either the most awaited or most dreaded addition to a holiday meal.
-Most awaited if the bird is moist, succulent and juicy, and most maligned when dry, overcooked and in desperate need of a slathering of gravy just to make the remains of the once proud bird palatable. the latter almost never happens to me, and I’m going to give forth the secret of the perfect bird, which I assure you, this was.
+Most awaited if the bird is moist, succulent and juicy, and most maligned when dry, overcooked and in desperate need of a slathering of gravy just to make the remains of the once proud bird palatable.
+The latter almost never happens to me, and I’m going to give forth the secret of the perfect roast turkey, which I assure you, this was, and is, every single time.

 There are literally thousands of roast turkey, Christmas turkey and Thanksgiving turkey recipes on the Internet, and the methods for achieving the “perfect” bird vary wildly from one recipe to another.
 Most call for basting the bird constantly throughout the cooking process.
 If it makes you happy, I suppose you can go ahead, but you’re not going to end up with the results you were looking for.
 To make the truly prefect turkey you must keep the mantra of poultry perfection on your lips at all times…